 Healthy body for a healthy mind – taking care of your mental health in self isolation

-Keeping up physical activity will become even more important for improving and maintaining mental health during COVID 19 restrictions, according to a senior lecturer at the Institute for Physical Activity and Nutrition (IPAN) at Deakin University.
+Keeping up physical activity is even more important for improving and maintaining mental health during COVID 19 restrictions, says Dr Megan Teychenne.

-Dr Teychenne’s recent research found that physical activity, even in low doses, was associated with a lower risk of mental illness.
+Dr Megan Teychenne, a NHMRC Emerging Leadership Fellow at IPAN, recently found that physical activity, even in low doses, was associated with a lower risk of mental illness.

 “While current physical activity guidelines recommend a minimum of 150 minutes of moderate-intensity aerobic exercise and two sessions of muscle strengthening exercises per week, our research has shown that for mental health, something is better than nothing,” she explained.